 Want to talk the talk?
-Read on for tips and tricks created by your very own Team FLC!
+Read on for FLC’s tips and tricks!

-Our Manifesto inspiration, Nelson Mandela, mentions, “if you talk to [someone] in [their] language, that goes to [their] heart.”
+Nelson Mandela, the inspiration behind our manifesto, writes “If you speak to a man in a language he understands, that goes to his head.
+If you speak to him in his language, that goes to his heart..”
 Spanish is ranked as the SECOND most spoken native language in the WORLD.
 Consider many hearts reached!
 Let’s make one thing clear: Spanish is the official language in 21 countries.
 These countries are on the continents of Europe, Africa, and the Americas.
 Just here at FLC, you can hear everywhere from Chilean Spanish to Mexican Spanish.
 Therefore, recognize that Spanish varies across borders.
 To know how Spanish sounds around the globe, here’s a funny video from the Youtube Channel, Flama, to explain how to pick up on different Spanish accents.

 Don’t let accents bog you down!
 Here at FLC, we provide pronunciation hacks to help you along the way.
 Listen to Michelle, Spanish teacher extraordinaire, help you take on the infamous R sounds as spoken in most Spanish-speaking countries.